itsDavidK/README-generator/README-Taco-Eater.md

 undefined
 ## Usage

-To watch a man eat tacos.
+No real purpose.
 ## License
 This program is covered under the [MIT](undefined) license.

 ## Contributions

-Bob Jackson, BillyBobJoe, and Samantha Charles.
+BillyBobJoe, Bob Jackson, Joe Burrow.
 ## Tests
-Unknown.
+We gave the man infinite tacos.
 ## Questions
-You can also message me on GitHub at [itsDavidK](https://github.com/itsDavidK) or via email at TacoEater@gmail.com
+You can also message me on GitHub at [itsDavidK](https://github.com/itsDavidK) or via email at Tacoeater@gmail.com